 As Halloween approaches and these movies make their annual showing on cable TV once again, a few pointers are warranted.
 The best Frankenstein movies produced by Universal Pictures are the first three, all starring Boris Karloff as the legendary monster.
 These are the movies with the best scripts, the best directors, and the best cast.
 The other five are decidedly B-movies that have their grisly charm.
 The following is a review of the series:

 FRANKENSTEIN (1931) — The story is age old.
 Acting out the role of God, man creates a man that he cannot control and ultimately must destroy.
-Mary Shelley wrote the novel, and Universal Pictures ran with it, creating a gothic castle filled with a shocking array of electronic gadgets that crackled and sparked and gave life to a hulking being stitched together from body parts exhumed from the local graveyard—unwittingly fitted with the brain of a criminal.
-All credit to director James Whale who despite a shoestring budget saw the possibilities and let his imagination run wild, and to the ingenious makeup artist who modeled the monster’s head after a robot’s.
-Another inspired decision was casting Colin Clive as the urbane and tormented scientist, Doctor Heinrich Frankenstein, and Boris Karloff as the equally tormented Monster.
-Four stars (ratings by movie critic Leonard Martin).
+Mary Shelley wrote the novel, and Universal Pictures ran with it, creating a gothic castle filled with a shocking array of electronic gadgets that crackled and sparked and give life to a hulking being stitched together from body parts exhumed from the local graveyard—and unwittingly fitted with the brain of a criminal.
+All credit to director James Whale who despite a shoestring budget saw the possibilities and let his imagination run wild, and to the ingenious makeup artist who modeled the monster’s squarish head after a robot’s.
+Another inspired decision was casting Colin Clive as the urbane and tormented scientist, Doctor Henry Frankenstein, and Boris Karloff as the equally tormented Monster.
+Four stars (all ratings courtesy of movie critic Leonard Martin).

 THE SON OF FRANKENSTEIN (1939) — Director James Whale had moved on but Boris Karloff was back as the Monster, with dapper Basil Rathbone as the late Doctor’s son, Wolf Frankenstein.
 He returns from school in America to clear the family name by making the Monster “good.”
 Bela Lugosi of Dracula fame shows up as the crazed shepherd, Ygor, the Monster’s keeper.
 Lionel Atwill, who will appear in four more Frankenstein movies, is memorable as Inspector Krogh, with an artificial arm in place of the limb the Monster ripped from his shoulder years before.
 The movie builds to a suitably climatic scene but lacks the suspense of the earlier films.
 This was Boris Karloff’s last appearance as the Monster.
 Basil Rathbone is heroic as the misguided son with much to learn about monsters, angry villagers, and crazed shepherds named Ygor.
 His next starring role would be as Sherlock Holmes in “The Hound of the Baskervilles.”
 Three stars.

-THE GHOST OF FRANKENSTEIN (1942) — The first of the B-movies, with Lon Chaney, Jr. as the Monster and Bela Lugosi reprising his role as Ygor.
-This time Sir Cedric Hardwick plays the misguided scientist, Ludvig Frankenstein, Wolf’s brother.
+THE GHOST OF FRANKENSTEIN (1942) — The first of the B-movies, with Lon Chaney, Jr. as the Monster, and Bela Lugosi reprising his role as Ygor.
+This time Sir Cedric Hardwick plays Wolf's brother, the misguided scientist, Ludvig Frankenstein.
 And like his brother, he wants to make the Monster “good”—by way of a brain transplant.
 Won’t those Frankensteins ever learn?
 Lionel Atwill returns, this time as Dr. Frankenstein’s assistant, Dr. Theodore Bohmer.
-One thing leads to another, and Ygor’s tortured brain gets mistakenly transplanted into the Monster’s skull, with predictable results.
-Hardwick doubles as the ghost of Heinrich Frankenstein, the Monster’s deceased creator, who appears with words of wisdom that—surprise, surprise—aren’t so wise after all.
+One thing leads to another, and, wouldn't you know?
+Ygor’s tortured brain gets mistakenly transplanted into the Monster’s skull, with predictable results.
+Hardwick doubles as the ghost of Henry Frankenstein, the Monster’s deceased creator, who appears with words of wisdom that—surprise, surprise—aren’t so wise after all.
 Two and a half stars.

 FRANKENSTEIN MEETS THE WOLFMAN (1943) — The best of the Frankenstein B-movies.
-Bela Lugosi is back once again, this time as the Monster; Lon Chaney, Jr. is back, too, as the Wolfman; and Lionel Atwill, too, (surely wondering who at Universal he had ticked off to be cast in yet another Frankenstein movie), this time as the village mayor.
-The Frankenstein clan is represented by a woman, Ludvig’s lovely blonde daughter, Elsa Frankenstein (Ilona Massey.
+Bela Lugosi is back, this time as the Monster; Lon Chaney, Jr. is back, as well, as the Wolfman; and Lionel Atwil returns, too, (surely wondering who at Universal he had ticked off to be cast in yet another Frankenstein movie), this time as the village mayor.
+The Frankenstein clan is represented by a woman, Ludvig’s lovely, blonde daughter, Elsa Frankenstein (Ilona Massey).
 She’s the sensible one in the family.
 She knows where Ludvig’s diary is kept, the one containing the secrets of creating life, but she’s not telling—until coerced.
 The diary ends up in the hands of a yet another misguided scientist who thinks he can make the monster “good.”
-The climatic scene features a light show of electronic machinery gone awry, torch-carrying villagers seeking revenge, and a knock-down-drag-out fight between the Monster and the Wolfman.
+The climatic scene features a light show of electronic machinery gone awry, torch-carrying villagers seeking revenge, and a knock-down, drag-out fight between the Monster and the Wolfman.
 Three stars.

 HOUSE OF DRACULA (1945) — Those Universal Monsters just won’t stay dead.
 Lon Chaney, Jr., Glenn Strange, and John Carradine are back, reprising their roles as the Wolfman, the Frankenstein Monster, and the Vampire.
 Lionel Atwill is back too, this time as Inspector Holtz.
-The plot revolves around yet another misguided scientist, Dr. Franz Edelman (Onslow Stevens) who is called upon to cure both Lawrence Talbot (the Wolfman) and Count Dracula (the Vampire).
-He succeeds with Talbot, but goes mad from a blood transfusion with the Vampire.
+The plot revolves around yet another misguided scientist, Dr. Franz Edelman (Onslow Stevens) who is called upon to cure both Larry Talbot (the Wolfman), and Count Dracula (the vampire).
+He succeeds with the Wolfman, but goes mad from a blood transfusion with the Vampire.
 The Vampire is killed from exposure to sunlight.
-The Monster is found in the cave beneath the Doctor’s castle.
+Meanwhile, the Monster is found in the cave beneath the Doctor’s castle.
 He’s brought up to the laboratory, strapped to a gurney, and revived with a surge of electricity.
 He breaks free for the climatic confrontation with the mad Doctor.
 As the villagers arrive bearing torches, the pair are destroyed in a cataclysmic fire.
 Two and a half stars.